Challenges for Reinforcement Learning in Quantum Circuit Design: Quantum Circuit Designer

 \section{Quantum Circuit Designer}

-To use RL for constructing circuits for QC, we define a generic \textit{quantum circuit designer} environment in the following.
-Figure \ref{fig:circuit-designer} shows a schematic rendering of the environment.
-To ensure maximal compatibility with various use cases and scenarios down the line, our framework is only corresponding to a quantum device (simulator or real hardware), parameterized by its number of available qubits $\eta$ and its maximally feasible circuit depth $\delta$ to be used by the agent.
-Furthermore, to create a quantum circuit environment that is as general and autonomous as possible, we omit commonly used tunable parameters, such as thresholds or tolerances.
-To constantly monitor the current circuit, we build the circuit designer upon quantum simulation, that allows for non-destructive inspection.
+To use RL for learning to solve the previously proposed objectives, we define \texttt{qcd-gym}, a generic \textit{quantum circuit design} (QCD) environment formalized as an MDP.
+Fig.~\ref{fig:circuit-designer} shows a schematic rendering of the environment.
+To ensure maximal compatibility with various use cases and scenarios down the line, our framework only corresponds to a quantum device (simulator or real hardware), parameterized by its number of available qubits $\eta$ and its maximally feasible circuit depth $\delta$.
+Besides these parameters, used to constrain generated circuits to a practicable extent, we omit additional tunable parameters like solution thresholds.
+To constantly monitor the current circuit, $\mathcal{P}(s_{t+1} \mid s_{t}, a_{t})$ is implemented by a quantum simulator, which allows for efficient state vector readout.